 - have limited ability to use a few words together

-Aphasia is caused by damage to one or more areas of the brain that control language.
-When damage occurs, the blood supply to these areas can be interrupted.
-Without oxygen and nutrients from the blood supply, the cells in these parts of the brain die.
+Aphasia occurs due to damage to one or more areas of your brain that control language.
+When damage occurs, it can interrupt the blood supply to these areas.
+Without oxygen and nutrients from your blood supply, the cells in these parts of your brain die.

 Seizures or migraines can cause temporary aphasia.
-Temporary aphasia can also be caused by a transient ischemic attack (TIA), which temporarily interrupts blood flow to the brain.
-It can also be triggered by a mini-stroke.
+Temporary aphasia can also occur due to a transient ischemic attack (TIA), which temporarily interrupts blood flow to your brain.
+A TIA is often called a ministroke.
+The effects of a TIA include:

 Aphasia affects people of all ages, including children.
-Since strokes are the most common cause of aphasia, the majority of people with this condition are middle-aged or older.
-The condition occurs in 25 to 40 percent of stroke survivors (National Aphasia Association).
+Since strokes are the most common cause of aphasia, the majority of people with aphasia are middle-aged or older.

-If a physician suspects that a patient has aphasia, imaging tests can help find the source of the problems.
-A computerized tomography (CT) scan or magnetic resonance imaging (MRI) can help identify the location and severity of brain damage.
+If your doctor suspects you have aphasia, they may order imaging tests to find the source of the problem.
+A CT or MRI scan can help them identify the location and severity of your brain damage.

-A physician may screen for aphasia during treatment for a brain injury or stroke.
-This may test a patient’s ability to:
+You doctor may also screen you for aphasia during treatment for a brain injury or stroke.
+For example, they may test your ability to:

 - follow commands